How to Do Product Research for Your Dropshipping Store

 - Track changes in consumer behavior

-- Identify quickly expanding product-related categories on Google.
+- Identify product-related categories on Google that are expanding.

 - Pinpoint the geographic locations where they’re growing.

 - List the search queries that are associated with them.